walllab/iHART-ARC/README.md

 ```

 Description:
 This script creates a database from the RDNV flat file.
 The first step in creating an RDNV file that the annotation pipeline understands, is to remove the PAR annotation from the X & Y chromosome variants if these variants are labeled with ‘PAR’.
-This script then extracts columns of interest from the RDNV flat file (Columns: Chr, Position, Ref, Alt, child_id, subfield_format, genotype: genotype_subfields, Info) and outputs a tab-delimited file with 8 columns.
-If these columns do not exist, the script simply skips over them and creates an output file without these columns.
+This script then extracts the required columns from the RDNV flat file (Columns: Chr, Position, Ref, Alt, child_id, subfield_format, genotype: genotype_subfields, Info) and outputs a tab-delimited file with 8 columns.
+Additional columns present in the RDNV flat file are ignored, and the required columns are organized into the proper format for the pipeline.
 This output file will be referenced by the data_config.sh script in Step 4.

 **Step 2: Create a Variant_ID for each variant.** <br>
 Usage: